 We have more from the Southeast Division:

-• The Hawks added former Spurs forward Dominick Barlow on a two-way deal this summer.
+- The Hawks added former Spurs forward Dominick Barlow on a two-way deal this summer.
 Barlow believes he can force his way into the rotation by doing the “little things,” Lauren Williams of the Atlanta Journal Constitution writes.
-“By just doing a lot of little things — screening, hard, rolling hard, being able to hit that shot in the corner and then just guarding, I think will be my way to get on the court, for sure,” he said.
+“Screening, hard, rolling hard, being able to hit that shot in the corner and then just guarding, I think will be my way to get on the court, for sure,” he said.

-• Wizards third-year guard Johnny Davis resents being called a bust at this stage of his career.
-Davis was the 10th pick of the 2022 draft but hasn’t performed like a lottery pick.
+- Wizards third-year guard Johnny Davis resents being called a bust at this stage of his career.
+Davis was the 10th pick of the 2022 draft but hasn’t performed like a lottery pick in his first two NBA seasons.
 “It’s a word that’s thrown around a lot, and I feel like it’s not fair to anybody,” Davis told Candace Buckner of the Washington Post.
 “I just want to show that I belong here.
 People can say what they want about Tommy Sheppard, the GM at the time when I got drafted here, but I don’t think people randomly get drafted top-10 for nothing.”